Affordable Housing Development Toolkit: Additional Residential Units

 |

-2.1 Design RequirementsWhen designing your additional unit, it's important to know the specific requirements you must meet, which can differ depending on where your property is located and the type of ARU you're looking to add.
+2.1 Design RequirementsWhen designing your ARU, it’s important to know the specific requirements you must meet, which can differ depending on where your property is located and the type of ARU you’re looking to add.
 This section contains an overview of design requirements that apply to additional residential units.
 Make sure you reach out to your local municipality early in the planning stage and engage qualified professionals to understand the specific requirements, constraints, and considerations for adding an ARU to your particular property.

-Note: If you are not able to meet one or more requirements set out by the municipality, you may be able to apply for relief through a minor variance process.
-County planners will work with you and your local municipality to resolve any issues.
+Visual of typical setbacks for an urban residential property Note: If you cannot meet one or more requirements set out by the municipality, you may be able to apply for relief through a minor variance process.
+County Planners will work with you and your local municipality to find solutions.

 Tools and Resources